Entry requirements

 To be admitted as a Master’s student at Uppsala University, applicants must meet the general and programme-specific entry requirements.

-Along with submitting an online application, you must submit a number of supporting documents that show that you meet both the general and programme-specific entry requirements.
+Along with submitting an online application, you must submit a number of supporting documents, showing that you meet both the general and programme-specific entry requirements.
+Submit your application at universityadmissions.se.

 A Bachelor’s degree

-Students in their final year of Bachelors studies
+Students in their final year of Bachelor’s studies

 If you have not been awarded a Bachelor’s degree yet but are in your final year of studies, you may be conditionally admitted to a Master’s programme at Uppsala University.
 When applying, an official transcript of records and a document stating that you are likely to be awarded the degree by the start of the Master's programme must also be provided.
 These documents must be issued through and certified by a member of the Academic Registrar’s Office, the Examinations Office, or the equivalent department at your institution.
 We do not accept certification from other staff members, such as faculty or college staff members.